And Jupiter aligns with Mars

-When it overlaps with Significant Birth Date, it can occur in the Back Story and still complicate the plot; this can produce The Chosen One
+When it overlaps with Significant Birth Date, it can occur in the Back Story and still complicate the plot; this can produce The Chosen One or the Big Bad.

 - A Year and a Day, where the countdown is not to some specified event but is tied to the passage of a fixed length of time.

 - Queen Millennia: According to Yayoi, the reason this passing of La-Metal would be disastrous for Earth after all this time is because of the coincidental planetary alignment in 1999 has shifted its orbit closer to Earth, previous times it wasn't as close.
 Later she clarifies that La-Metal may have deliberately arranged it to happen, which is proven with Larela's device affecting gravity of remote objects.

 - Saint Seiya: During the Hades arc in which the 9 planets (remenber, back then Pluto was still considered a planet) will all align together and cause the Greatest Eclipse.

 - In GO-GO Tamagotchi!, the Tamagottsun is an event that happens every 1,000 years when Tamagotchi Planet aligns with Planet Earth.
 The result is that the continents on Tamagotchi come together to celebrate, causing Tamagotchi Town and Dream Town to merge into a single location.

 - Age of the Wolf: A werewolf prophecy says that humanity can be wiped out if a particular human is sacrificed when the great moon aligns with the stars.

 - In Bring Me to Life, it's eventually revealed the First's plan revolves around an event known as the Awakening, which is when every world, star, and dimension in The Multiverse is in perfect alignment with each other, something that only happens every half billion years.
 When this happens, the First will be able to access the Eye of Creation and use its raw power to destroy all of reality.